 Hello!
-My name is Danielle (pronouns she/they) and I have been a practicing therapist for over 10 years.
-I came to this work because I fell in love with philosophy and the gift that therapy can be for people.
+My name is Danielle (pronouns she/they) and I have been a practicing therapist and coach for over 10 years.
+I came to this work because I fell in love with philosophy and the gift that therapy and coaching can be for people.
 I am honored to provide a nonjudgmental space for people to learn about themselves.
 I know how important it is to seek help and not try to get through your darkest days without support.

 I specialize in working with people who identify as Autistic.
 Being proudly Autistic (AuDHD) myself, I understand how hard it can be to be Autistic in an allistic-privileged world.
-Being Autistic gives me an extra ability to serve my neurokin as a therapist who can deeply relate.
+Being Autistic gives me an extra ability to serve my neurokin as a therapist/coach who can deeply relate.

 If you want specific info about my training: